(See also Overview of Skin Cancer.)

 Because Paget disease looks very much like common dermatitis, a biopsy is necessary to make the diagnosis.
 During this procedure, a small piece of skin is removed and examined under a microscope.

-Paget disease of the nipple is usually managed like other types of breast cancer.
-Tumors are surgically removed.
+Paget disease of the nipple is usually treated like other types of breast cancer, and the nipple and areola are surgically removed.

-Paget disease outside the breast area is treated by removing the entire growth with surgery or laser therapy.
+Paget disease outside the breast area is treated by removing the entire growth with surgery, drugs applied to the skin, radiation therapy, or laser therapy.